razorpay/razorpay-go/README.md

     data := map[string]interface{}{
         "amount":          1234,
         "currency":        "INR",
-        "receipt_id":      "some_receipt_id",
+        "receipt":         "some_receipt_id",
         "payment_capture": 1,
     }
-    body, err := client.Order.Create(data)
+    body, err := client.Order.Create(data, nil)
     ```
-    Note: data is a map and should contain these keys
+    Note: data is a map and should contain these keys.
+See the [Orders entity reference](https://razorpay.com/docs/api/orders/#order-entity) for details on these keys.

-        amount           : amount of order(in paisa)
+        amount           : amount of order (in paisa)
         currency         : currency of order
         receipt          : receipt id of order
         payment_capture  : 1 if capture should be done automatically or else 0